ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 # Suez Crisis

-India was the center of the british empire (jewel of the wor
+India was the center of the british empire (jewel of the crown), the british wanted to get there faster, the Suez canal allowed that.
+Much of british middle east policy is, therefore, linked to the canal.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgwNDA5Njg0MSw1OTg2MDk5NzgsNDU1ND
+eyJoaXN0b3J5IjpbMTE0MjA0MzM4OSw1OTg2MDk5NzgsNDU1ND
 YzNzQ5LC02MjA5NTI0NjUsMTIzNTQxNTczNiwtNTk2NzMyNzc3
 LDE2MzA5NTIxODcsLTE2NzcyMjkzNSwxMDUwMjMxMDk4LC0xMD
 MwNDcwMjkyLDIwNDg2NjA3NTAsNzUyMjQxMDMxLDE2OTU4OTc2